intermine/docker-intermine-gradle/README.md

    Set it to the data dir prefix that you have in your project.xml file.
 This will be used for search and replace to fix data locations inside the build container.

+    > Note: DO NOT add the trailing "/"

  - TOMCAT_HOST_PORT

    Set the port of your host machine to which tomcat docker container binds to.
 This is the port that you will use to access the mine webapp.